February 7th – May 2nd of 2018

-All of the 140 active members of the Blackland Prairie Chapter are excited that you are interested in becoming a Master Naturalist!
+All of the more than 160 active members of the Blackland Prairie Chapter are excited that you are interested in becoming a Master Naturalist!

 In order to be considered there is a “Texas Parks and Wildlife Two-Step” process.